sparker256/xbtn2cmd/docker/README.md

-# FlyWithLua cross-compiling environment
+# Xbtn2cmd cross-compiling environment

-Scripts in this directory provide an easy way to build FlyWithLua for Windows, Linux and OS X in a reproducible way.
+Scripts in this directory provide an easy way to build Xbtn2cmd for Windows, Linux and OS X in a reproducible way.
 This is useful when you want to verify that your changes work (or at least compile) for all supported platforms without manually setting up three independent build environments.